77063code/aaliya-gallery/README.md

 5. Created a new bucket aaliya-gallery-test.
 Need to have the common folder and he bg file and CORS policy
 6. On test machines change AWSBUKCET = this new bucket
 7. Delete all images from collection and reupload images for cmeitest to test the new bucket is working
+8. Corrected a bug in app.js when confirm code was 0